-For more guidance on when mediation is the best choice, see Will Divorce Mediation Work for You?
+For more information on whether divorce mediation is right for you, see Will Divorce Mediation Work for You?

 Court-ordered mediation is a mandatory mediation session ordered by a judge or court in a divorce proceeding.
 If a judge orders mediation in your case and you don’t attend, you may face penalties, like contempt of court.
 The court will assign a date for your court-ordered mediation, meaning you don’t have control over the schedule.
 Typically, court-sponsored mediation is reserved for couples dealing with child custody or parenting time disputes (but may also help couples resolve pending property or financial issues.)
 At the end of court-ordered mediation, the court-selected mediator will provide a written report to the judge to explain the progress of the case.